2 Day Inca Trail Hike – Short Inca Trail Machu Picchu

 Frequently Asked Questions (FAQ)

-1. What is the Inca Trail to Machu Picchu?
+How many days does the Inca Trail take to Machu Picchu?

 Day 1: Cusco – Ollantaytambo – Km.104 – Callacancha – Wiñay Wayna – Intipunku – Aguas Calientes